ForceGT/Tata-Sky-IPTV/README.md

-# Tata Sky API
+# Tata Sky IPTV Script generator

-A collection of some scripts to show how the Tata Sky API works basically to show how streaming and DASH/HLS work
+A script to generate the m3u playlist containing direct streamable file (.mpd or MPEG-DASH or DASH) based on the channels that the user has subscribed on the Tata Sky portal.
+You just have to login that's it

 ## Login
 The figure shows how the API authenticates any user